Graduate Fellow for the Center for Civic Engagement

 The Center for Civic Engagement offers many ways for Shenandoah University students to be a part of their community through service projects such as tutoring, building homes, volunteering at local food pantries, and much more.
 The Center for Civic Engagement also connects faculty with many local agencies to incorporate service-learning opportunities into their syllabi.
 Shenandoah University students, faculty, and staff are working in our community to improve the lives of others.
 Learn more about the mission and vision of the Center for Civic Engagement.

 Graduate Fellow Duties

 The Graduate Fellow will engage Shenandoah University students, faculty, and staff to support the mission and goals of the Center for Civic Engagement and the mission of the University as a whole.
-The Graduate Fellow will support the operations of the Center in addition to delving into a community engagement project, as designated by the Director of the Center for Public Service and Scholarship.
+The Graduate Fellow will support the operations of the Center in addition to delving into a community engagement project, as designated by the Director of the Center for Civic Engagement.
 Projects may include but are not limited to: developing an array of workshops, small group discussions, lectures, and individual meetings with students to address the opportunity for civil discourse; and scholarly research around topics of social concern.
 The Graduate Fellow will also be expected to use means of electronic marketing for the the Center.